TaISLab/pHRI-Vision-Robot-Workstation/README.md

 ## Bag files

-Download the bag files from the Kaggle dataset and extract them:
+Download the bag files from the Kaggle dataset:

 https://www.kaggle.com/datasets/jesusgomezdegabriel/human-upper-limb-joints-with-vision-only-for-phri/data

 ## Visualize the data on RViz

-Source the workspace and execute a terminal:
+Source the workspace and execute on a terminal:

 ```
 source /path/to/pHRI-Vision-Robot-Workstation/keypoints3d_ws/install/setup.bash